William Branch Giles: Legacy

+Giles's historical reputation has been mixed.
+Frederick Scott Oliver called him a "preposterous, pugilistic character" marked by a "reckless disregard of truth" and by "the grossness of his nature."
+Joseph Story, though taking similar umbrage at Giles's alleged rhetorical excesses and noting the poor impression made by his dowdy appearance, wrote that, "when he speaks, your opinion immediately changes":[A] clear, nervous expression, a well-digested and powerful condensation of language, give to the continual flow of his thoughts an uninterrupted impression.
+He holds his subject always before him, and surveys it with untiring eyes; he points his objections with calculated force, and sustains his positions with penetrating and wary argument.
+He certainly possesses great natural strength of mind; and if he reasons on false principles or with sophistic evasions, he always brings to his subject a weight of thought, which can be shaken or disturbed only by the attack of superior wisdom.Claude Bowers called Oliver's appraisal a "wretchedly unfair caricature" and advanced a favorable view, noting, among other things, praise that Giles received from Patrick Henry, John Randolph of Roanoke, and other contemporaries.

 Giles married twice; first, Martha Peyton Tabb, in 1797; he built his 18-room house, "The Wigwam," for her.
 They had three children.
 After she died in 1808, he married Frances Ann Gwynn in 1810 and had three more children.

 Counties in two states were named in his honor: Giles County, Virginia and Giles County, Tennessee.
 His name also graces a residence hall at the College of William and Mary.

 The Wigwam was added to the National Register of Historic Places in 1969.